Milo1885/Tease-AI/README.md

          Before each step there is a check, if it could alter the result.
 If it won't the Step is skipped.

+	pepsifreak: Default mute setting to false, player now updates with the setting

+		I feel it should be off by default, and since audio doesn't display the player, there needed to be an easy way to unmute

 # Changelog - Patch 50